Extreme value theory for geometric Brownian motion and pricing of short maturity options: Introduction

 \section{Introduction}

+A natural question in stochastic analysis is the behaviour of stochastic processes, conditional on an event of interest, such as taking a large maximum value.
+To this end, the Friedlin-Wentzell theory of large deviations provides a powerful framework to analyze such questions.
+Specialized to stochastic differential equations, the theory implies that conditional on a geometric Brownian motion taking a large maximum value over a fixed timeframe, the process converges weakly, after a suitable normalization to a deterministic exponential curve.

+Equivalently, the same behaviour occurs conditional on hitting a fixed value above its initial value over a short timeframe.
+As the time frame shrinks, we observe the same concentration along a deterministic exponential curve.
+We refer to the seminal work \cite{Arnold1984RandomPO} for a comprehensive introduction to the large deviations theory.

+There are however, several limitations to the large deviations approach.
+The primary drawback is that it implies only weak convergence - that is, convergence in law of the process to the limiting deterministic curve.
+In particular, this means that functionals involving an expectation over sample paths, which form a natural and wide class of functionals, fail to be controlled by the concentration result.
+Second, it provides no quantitative bound on the convergence rates of the conditional distribution.

+In this work, we complement the Friedlin-Wentzell concentration result in two ways.
+First, we establish strong convergence of the sample paths - in particlar we show that conditional on hitting a fixed maximum value above its initial value in a short amount of time, the expectation of the supremum norm difference between the normalized paths and the determinsitic curve tends to zero as the timeframe $T$ involved tends to zero.
+Next, we establish quantitative bounds on the speed of convergence in terms of the timeframe involved in hitting the large maximum - we show that the supremum norm of the difference from the paths to the deterministic curve is at most $O(\sqrt T)$ in expectation as $T$ tends to $0$.

-Extreme value theory concerns the distribution of stochastic processes conditional on the rare event of the running maximum of the process taking extremely large values.
-An early work in this area is \cite{HULT2005249}, which concerns the conditional distribution of pure jump Levy processes.
-One observes a striking phenomenon as one conditions on the running maximum taking values tending to infinity, the conditional distributions of the Levy process converge to a process with only one jump from the starting value to the running maximum, which occurs at a randomly distributed time.
-This has been called the "law of one jump" in the literature.
+Substantial previous work has been done on the study of strong Friedlin-Wentzell type theorems, An early work in this area is \cite{HULT2005249}, which concerns the conditional strong convergence of pure jump Levy processes conditional on taking a large value.
+The authors observe a striking phenomenon - as the conditional running maximum grows, the conditional distributions of the Levy process converge to a process with only one jump from the starting value to the running maximum, which occurs at a randomly distributed time.
+This has been dubbed the "law of one jump" in the literature.
 These results have since been extended to include processes with weaker regularity, as well as integrals driven by Levy processes.